Luxury beachfront mansion under construction at Long Bay Beach in the Turks and Caicos

 Local Businesses

-R.A.
-Shaw Designs is an award-winning single-source architecture and contracting firm based in Providenciales, Turks and Caicos.
+Skape Design + Build (formerly RA Shaw Designs) is an award-winning single-source architecture and contracting firm based in Providenciales, Turks and Caicos.
 The agency’s portfolio of work includes an impressive collection of luxury villas and residences.

 Useful Links